What's in a Name?

 Long negotiations with 20th Century Fox in London and Los Angeles ensued, incurring an astronomical phone bill but finally permission was granted to use a short clip from the film on the day.

 The audience obviously liked and appreciated the unusual approach and responded well to the background film and story portrayed which included both serious and comic ingredients, with narration throughout the set by Steve Huison (Lomper) and even a cameo appearance by Mr Duncan Beckley (wearing the same jumper he wore during filming 20 years ago….. we claim!) to rapturous applause and laughter.
-Such was the atmosphere created in the hall during a septet performance by the "Old Monteenys” (brought together again just for the day), led by flugel soloist John Lee, who played the solo part (whilst stood in a grave) for ‘Lomper’ who actually mimed in the film.
+Such was the atmosphere created in the hall during a septet performance by the "Old Monteenys” (brought together again "for one day only"), led by flugel soloist John Lee, who played the solo part (whilst stood in a grave) for ‘Lomper’ who actually mimed in the film.
 It brought a small tear to many an eye and you could have certainly heard a pin drop!

 The performance and idea also found favour with 1st section adjudicator Mr Thomas Wyss who had no doubt in awarded the band 1st place overall plus Most Entertaining Band trophies.
 Later, in the Championship section the band were placed 4th overall.